nopeless/spica-node/README.md

 ## Read more

-The author does not offer prebuilt esm modules, so this repository exists to provide them.
+The author does not offer prebuilt esm modules (exports typescript instead), so this repository exists to provide them.

 Read more here